Before looking at these solutions, please work the practice quiz.

 to check that the d’s come from a

 (When there are only a few points, vertical differences are exaggerated in the normal probability plot.
-The correlation coefficient of 0.9131 is still greater than CRIT = .8804.)
+Notice the correlation coefficient of 0.9131.)

 |(5)||p < α; reject H0 and accept H1.|